 If you have just launched your new business or have a company about to launch, it is imperative to understand the importance of brand visibility.

-Visibility is crucial because it's all about who sees your business and what they see.
+Visibility is crucial because it’s about who sees your business and what they see.

-This is something essential to consider in light of this global financial crisis that we are facing.
+This is something essential to consider in light of this global financial crisis we are facing.